Graph-Based Alternatives to LLMs for Human Simulation: Limitations

 \textbf{Limitations of performance comparisons.} Our LLM-based methods are fine‑tuned up to $\sim$10B parameters.
 Larger models may further improve with fine‑tuning.
 However, our experimental results show that after SFT or few‑shot fine-tuning, performance gaps across LLMs narrow (Table~\ref{table:table_transductive_individual}, \ref{table:table_inductive_individual}, \ref{table:table_inductive_question}), indicating that \ours would remain competitive to fine-tuning larger LLMs.
 Also, our compute figures (GPU hours, parameter counts) are not definitive in the sense that they vary with hardware, quantization, implementation of kernels, and model architecture details.
 We still expect that the relative orders of compute figures would remain stable due to the significant difference in model sizes and input data formulation between LLMs and GNNs.
 To support an informed comparison, we present the implementation details in \Cref{appendix:training_details}.

-\textbf{Interpretability claims.} Dot‑product decoding based on output node embeddings makes the mechanics of prediction transparent (scores factor as similarities), but they are not causal explanations.
+\textbf{Insight claims.} Dot‑product decoding based on output node embeddings makes the mechanics of prediction transparent (scores factor as similarities), but they are not causal explanations.
 Qualitative inspection may risk being misread as normative judgments about groups.
-Therefore, we suggest using them as diagnostic tools, complemented by ablations and sensitivity analyses, rather than as causal accounts.
+Therefore, we suggest using them as diagnostic tools, complemented by ablations and sensitivity analyses.